 How to recover files from a corrupted USB drive using Disk Drill:

 2. Begin the recovery process by clicking the Search for lost data button.
-Wait as Disk Drill scans the damaged pen drive.
-It will start to display information about recovered files as the process continues.disk drill kingston scan results
+Wait as Disk Drill scans the corrupted pen drive.
+It will start to display information about recovered files as the process continues.
+You can click Review found items at any point to see all found files.
+As the screenshot below illustrates, Disk Drill will automatically alert you to the presence of any bad blocks on your USB flash drives.
+Take this warning seriously. disk drill scanning usb flash drive bad blocks

 3. Select lost files and click recover them.
-Select the files we want to recover by clicking on the checkmark square to the left of the file name.
-Click the Recover button and choose a suitable recovery destination.disk drill recover selected
+Select the files we want to recover by clicking on the checkbox to the left of the file name.
+You can focus on specific file types using the filters in the left pane and the toolbar above scan results.
+When you’ve selected all lost files, click the Recover button and choose a suitable recovery destination.disk drill photos selected for recovery

-4. Wait for Disk Drill to display a message when it’s the process is complete.
-It will look something like this:how to fix a flash drive
+4. Wait for Disk Drill to display a completion message; it will look like this:

 Other Ways to Recover Files from a Corrupted Flash Drive